edeposit/edeposit.amqp.ltp/docs/index.rst

 This project provides AMQP bindings for LTP (Long Time Preservation) system used in Czech National Library.

+The LTP is basically archive for digital documents for long time periods (hundred of years).

+Access to this archive is restricted, so if you wish to use this module for yourself, you will need to negotiate access for yourself.

 API
 ---
 .. toctree::